Particular/docs.particular.net/nservicebus/upgrades/5to6/recoverability.md

 ## Disabling Delayed Retries

-The `SecondLevelRetries` Feature is no used to disable Delayed Retries.
+The `SecondLevelRetries` Feature is not used to disable Delayed Retries.
 Equivalent behavior can be achieved through code API by setting Delayed Retries to `0`:

 snippet: 5to6-RecoverabilityDisableDelayedRetries